UDIVs/Taxi_Fare_Prediction/README.md

 1. Loading Dataset: The dataset consists of 50,000 rows and 7 Columns.

+*Table-1: List of variable with description available in Raw Dataset*
 | Column                | Description                                                  |
 |-----------------------|--------------------------------------------------------------|
 | unique_id             | A unique identifier or key for each record in the dataset    |